constROD/template-gatsby-ts/README.md

 $ yarn
 ```

-- Create `.env.development` file for environment variables. `.env-sample` are the required environment variables.
+- Create `.env` file for environment variables. `.env-sample` are the required environment variables.
 - Run in **development** mode.

 ```bash